-During 2019, we are examining the possibilities to build new Areas of Advance in Health Engineering and Liveable cities.
+During 2019, we are examining the possibilities to build a new Area of Advance in Health Engineering.

 Our ambition is to mobilize a broad panel of experts from different scientific and engineering disciplines represented at Chalmers, to jointly contribute to solving some of the global challenges regarding the improvement of human health.
 In this process we will actively seek to engage and collaborate with external partners and stakeholders.

 The process so far

 Over 200 Chalmers faculty members, from 12 different departments, has expressed an interest to contribute to the new Area of Advance.
 During 2018 we held in-depth interviews, performed online surveys and engaged in dialogue with faculty members as well as strategic external partners.
 In the process we formed five “challenge cluster areas” and selected cluster leaders: